mattermost/mattermost-plugin-jira/readme.md

 This plugin supports a two-way integration between Mattermost and Jira.
 Jira Core and Jira Software products, for Server, Data Center, and Cloud platforms are supported.
 It has been tested with versions 7 and 8.

-For versions v3.0 and later of this plugin, support for multiple Jira instances is offered for Mattermost E20, Professionsal, and Enterprise Edition configured using [Administrator Slash Commands](https://mattermost.gitbook.io/plugin-jira/administrator-guide/administrator-slash-commands).
+For versions v3.0 and later of this plugin, support for multiple Jira instances is offered for Mattermost E20, Professional and Enterprise plans, configured using [Administrator Slash Commands](https://mattermost.gitbook.io/plugin-jira/administrator-guide/administrator-slash-commands).
 Note that for versions v3.0.0 and v3.0.1 of this plugin, an E20 license is required to set up multiple Jira instances.

 **Maintainer:** [@mickmister](https://github.com/mickmister)